Michigan House of Representatives

 The Michigan House of Representatives is the lower house of the Michigan Legislature.
-There are 110 members, each of whom is elected from constituencies having approximately 77,000 to 91,000 residents, based on population figures from the 2010 U.S. Census.
+There are 110 members, each of whom is elected from constituencies having approximately 77,000 to 91,000 residents, based on population figures from the 2020 U.S. census.
 Its composition, powers and duties are established in Article IV of the Michigan Constitution.

 Members are elected in even-numbered years and take office at 12 p.m.
 (EST) on January 1 following the November general election.
 Concurrently with the Michigan Senate, the House first convenes on the second Wednesday in January, according to the state constitution.
-Each member is limited to serving three terms of two years.
+Each member is limited to serving at most six terms of two years, but may not serve more than twelve years combined across the Michigan House and Michigan Senate.
 The House meets in the north wing of the Michigan Capitol in Lansing.
-The Democratic Party currently has a majority in the chamber.
+The Republican Party currently has a majority in the chamber.

 In recent years, the Republican majority in the House has been widely attributed to Republican gerrymandering, implemented by the legislature after the 2010 census.
 In many legislative elections since then, the Democratic Party has won the popular vote, but nonetheless failed to attain a majority.
 However, after the passage of Proposal 2, a 2018 ballot initiative, redistricting in the state was instead delegated to a nonpartisan commission, which drew new maps after the 2020 census.
-Aided by these fairer district lines, in 2022, Democrats won a majority in the House for the first time since 2008.
+Aided by the redrawn district lines, in 2022, Democrats won a majority in the House for the first time since 2008.
+Then, in 2024, Republicans took back the House, defeating four Democratic incumbents to achieve a 58-52 seat majority.